-A nineteen year veteran in education, Christine Greenlaw Boone is the Superintendent of Glenburn Schools and former Principal of Weatherbee Elementary and Frankfort Elementary schools and Gifted and Talented Coordinator in RSU #20.
+A 20-year veteran in education, Christine Greenlaw Boone is the Superintendent of Glenburn Schools and former Principal of Weatherbee Elementary and Frankfort Elementary schools and Gifted and Talented Coordinator in RSU #20.
 Christine began her career as an educator teaching middle school in the Clark County School District, in Las Vegas, Nevada after graduating from the University of Maine at Orono with a B.A. in Education.
 She obtained her masters degree in Educational Leadership at the University of Nevada Las Vegas where she began her administrative career.
 Upon returning to Maine, Christine continued her educational leadership career as an assistant principal, principal and Gifted and Talented Coordinator.
-As a principal, she utilized the Professional Learning Community model to implement standards based instruction, create volunteer-based school enrichment programs, and increase student achievement.
-As a GT coordinator, she supports classroom teachers in recognizing that giftedness is a special need and provides the tools and resources to meet those needs.
 Christine has formerly served as a clinical field supervisor for student teachers at Husson University.
-She believes that student success does not rely on one particular curriculum, program, or resource, but instead can be directly attributed to the quality of the teacher providing the services.
-She looks forward to her continued career teaching teachers as she feels it is the only job that comes close to paralleling the importance of the job of motherhood.
 As Tehyi Hsieh, the Chinese educator, writer and diplomat shared, “The schools of the country are its future in miniature.”
 An Aroostook County native, she leaves her home in Stockton Springs, Maine each summer so that she and her family can adventure in the northern Maine woods.
 She wants her sons to learn the lessons each summer that they cannot learn at school.

 Dr. Jennifer Page instructs NEI courses in Science Education and Inquiry-Based Learning.
 She received her Ph.D. in Biology from the Georgia Institute of Technology after earning her undergraduate degree in Marine Science from the University of Maine in Orono.
 After teaching undergraduate courses at both institutions and teaching a year of high school Biology in Atlanta, Jenn decided to transition to teaching high school full-time and spent 5 years at Bangor High School in Maine as a science teacher and speech coach.
 Jenn is currently the Education Coordinator with the Hurricane Island Foundation, providing experiential, hands-on education programs and research opportunities focusing on marine sciences, STEAM education, human ecology, sustainable living technology, citizen science initiatives, and leadership in environmental stewardship for all ages from middle school to adults.
-Jenn combines her passions for research and education to bring inquiry-based learning to her students and is strongly interested in the process of transitioning existing lesson plans into inquiry-based curriculum.
+Jenn combines her passions for research and education to bring inquiry-based learning to students and is strongly interested in the process of transitioning existing lesson plans into inquiry-based curriculum.

 Catherine Ring is Executive Director of the New England Institute for Teacher Education and teaches graduate level courses to educators across the state of Maine.
 She has served on the Core Leadership Team with the Maine Arts Leadership Initiative since 2010.
 Catherine has presented at the Maine Principals’ Association Conference as well as nationally at the National Art Education Conventions.
-Catherine is a former principal and certified teacher and has taught visual art for 20 years in public schools.
+Catherine is a former K-8 Principal and has taught visual art for 20 years in public schools.
 She has also attained her Assistant Superintendent certification.
 Catherine completed her Education Leadership studies at the University of Vermont and received her Master of Arts from Vermont College of Norwich University.
 For her thesis, entitled “Education and the Arts, Toward Creative Intelligences,” she researched the role of the arts in learning and has worked closely with classroom teachers, helping them to integrate the arts into their regular curricula.
-Catherine has represented her school district in the Kennedy Center’s National Partnership program, which provides professional development to classroom teachers in arts integration, making learning engaging for all students.
-Catherine works with school districts throughout Maine to assist them with differentiated instruction, arts integration, gifted and talented programs.
+As Principal, Catherine helped to bring to her school district the Kennedy Center’s National Partnership program.
+She assists school districts throughout Maine with differentiated instruction, arts integration, and gifted and talented programs.
 Catherine has been named the 2014 Advocate of the Year by the Maine Art Education Association.
 In the fall of 2016, Catherine accepted a one-day per week position as Visual Art Teacher at Isle au Haut School.

-Stephen York is the New England Institute's Dean and is on the Core Faculty for education and liberal arts.
+- Stephen York is the New England Institute's Dean and is on the Core Faculty for education and liberal arts.
 Beyond teaching special education and general education courses, Stephen teaches interdisciplinary studies in the humanities.
 Experienced as a public and private school teacher in special education, alternative education, middle school, and behavior management, he also taught for Job Corps in Grafton, Massachusetts, and in higher education in Pennsylvania, California, Michigan and New England.
-Awarded a B.A. in Education and Humanities at Vermont College of Norwich University in Montpelier, a M.Div. in Education and Humanities at Starr King School for the Ministry in Berkeley, California, and a Doctorate of Ministry at United Theological College, Stephen is on the graduate adjunct education faculty at Plymouth State University, and is a faculty member of record for the New England Institute’s academic partnership with Endicott College (Van Loan School of Professional and Graduate Studies).
+Awarded a B.A. in Education and Humanities at Vermont College of Norwich University in Montpelier, a M.Div. in Education and Humanities at Starr King School for the Ministry in Berkeley, California, Stephen is now at candidacy status for his D. Min. in Leadership Studies at Colgate Rochester Crozer Divinity School in Rochester, New York.